IanTaiAhn/react_games/README.md

 We have done the thing!
 All of the code everyone has written is now compiled into one branch.
 Very cool.
 Made my hangman app not as gross.

+Hey we made some great progess with the login screen checking credentials!
+So now I have to pass in an array instead, and go through all of databases usernames, and passwords to find if the user is a valid user.
+Nice!